rvrebcev/near-development-101/content/near101_chapter_1.md

 The output should now look like this:
 ```
-View call: mycontract.myaccount.testnet.getProduct({"id": "5"})
+View call: mycontract.myaccount.testnet.getProduct({"id": "0"})
 {
   id: '0',
   name: 'BBQ',
   description: 'Grilled chicken and beef served with vegetables and chips.',
   location: 'Berlin, Germany',
-  price: '30000000000000000000000000',
+  price: '1000000000000000000000000',
   image: 'https://i.imgur.com/yPreV19.png',
   owner: 'myaccount.testnet',
   sold: 1
 }
 ```

 That's it!
-We have successfully a contract for a decentralized marketplace.
+We have successfully written a contract for a decentralized marketplace.

 Next, have a look into our learning module that explains how to build the frontend for the marketplace.